 Asparagus is another rich food source of powerful antioxidant glutathione which also helps fight inflammation, one of the main culprits when it comes to premature ageing of the skin and body.

-Dunaliella salina, a nutrient dense microalgae found in GLOW Inner Beauty Powder is rich in a powerful anti-oxidant, betacarotene, or provitamin A. This skin-loving and health-giving powder is also a rich source of protective phyto-nutrients dervied from 24 bio-fermented wholefoods.
+Dunaliella salina, a nutrient dense microalgae found in GLOW Inner Beauty Powder is rich in a powerful antioxidant, betacarotene, or provitamin A. This skin-loving and health-giving powder is also a rich source of protective phytonutrients derived from 24 bio-fermented wholefoods.

 Your daily cup of anti-inflammatory green tea or matcha green tea powder (equivalent to 10 cups of green tea) in BODY Inner Body Beauty Powder contains the catechin known as EGCG (epigallocatechin gallate) which helps to counteract the damaging effects of free radicals triggered by exposure to pollution, UV rays, radiation, and chemicals, which can lead to cell and DNA damage.
 Tea consumption has also been linked to a reduced risk of skin cancer.

-Cacao or dark chocolate (go or at least 70 per cent) contains antioxidants called flavonoids which may protect your skin against sun damage.
+Cacao or dark chocolate (go for at least 70 per cent) contains antioxidants called flavonoids which may protect your skin against sun damage.

 And a study by the University of Arizona found a lemon peel may have a protective effect against squamous skin cancer cells.

 A diet rich in Omega 3 essential fatty acids will also reduce inflammation and help protect your skin from free radical damage.
 Good sources of Omega 3's include salmon, sardines, mackerel, algae, flax, hemp and chia seeds.

 Finally, drink plenty of water and stay well-hydrated, especially after sun exposure to maintain healthy NMF (natural moisturising factors) to protect your skin from dehydration.